rohitpawar-tech/VigilEye/README.md

 ##  About

 VigilEye is an intelligent surveillance system designed to enhance road safety by detecting early signs of driver fatigue.
 By leveraging the efficiency of **MediaPipe Face Mesh** and the geometric precision of the **Eye Aspect Ratio (EAR)** algorithm, VigilEye provides real-time feedback without the need for heavy hardware or deep learning models.

+### The Problem
+Driver fatigue is a leading cause of road accidents globally.
+Microsleeps (unintentional moments of zoning out) can last for seconds but have fatal consequences at high speeds.